"Someday when you have children-"

 "I thought there was something wrong with me."

 "There was never anything wrong with you.
-There was something wrong with everyone else.
-It just shows that you've found the right person at the right time."
+It just means that you've found the right person at the right time."

 I never imagined this.
-I had no idea how wonderful it would be.
-Or how effortless!
+I had no idea how wonderful it would be!
 I could've stared at the screen forever (if the table weren't so uncomfortable).
 I cried when the doctor left me to change.
 I cried driving home.
 And I cried as I told my husband.
 But they were the happiest tears ever.
 After he washes the dishes, takes out the trash and picks up dinner from my favorite Portuguese restaurant, we settle into our happy news.

 11 Years Later...